qawemlilo/nodebookmarks/README.md

  - Express-validator

 The application back-end uses 2 main models, Users Model and Bookmarks Model.

- - The Users Model API handles CRUD operations on users collection for both logged in users and guest users

- - The Bookmarks Model API handles CRUD operations on bookmarks collection for logged in users (demo bookmarks being the only ones accessible to the public)

 ## Users Model

+The Users Model API handles CRUD operations on users collection for both logged in users and guest users

 ### Logged in users